influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/database_management.md

 - The `REPLICATION` clause determines how many independent copies of each point are stored in the [cluster](/influxdb/v1.7/high_availability/clusters/).

-- A cluster fully replicates data across each data node in the cluster.
-This lets a data node respond to a query without communicating with other data nodes.
+- If the replication factor is set to 2, each series is stored on 2 separate nodes.
+If the replication factor is equal to the number of data nodes, data is replicated on each node in the cluster.
+Replication ensures data is available on multiple nodes and more likely available when a data node (or more) is unavailable.

-- The number of data nodes in a cluster **must be evenly divisible** by the replication factor.
+- The number of data nodes in a cluster **must be evenly divisible by the replication factor**.
 For example, a replication factor of 2 works with 2, 4, 6, or 8 data nodes, and so on.
 A replication factor of 3 works with 3, 6, or 9 data nodes, and so on.

     > **Important:** If data nodes aren’t evenly divisible by the replication factor, data may be distributed unevenly across the cluster, causing poor query performance.